UPPMAX/HPC-python/docs/exercises.rst

 GPU
 ###

-Numba is installed as a module at HPC2N, but not in a version compatible with the Python we are using in this course (3.9.5), so we will have to install it ourselves.
+Numba is installed as a module at HPC2N, but not in a version compatible with the Python we are using in this course (3.10.4), so we will have to install it ourselves.
 The process is the same as in the examples given for the isolated/virtual environment, and we will be using the virtual environment created earlier here.
 We also need numpy, so we are loading SciPy-bundle as we have done before:

-.. admonition:: Load Python 3.9.5 and its prerequisites + SciPy-bundle + CUDA, then activate the virtual environment before installing numba
+.. admonition:: Load Python 3.10.4 and its prerequisites + SciPy-bundle + CUDA, then activate the virtual environment before installing numba
     :class: dropdown

         .. code-block:: sh

-             b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ module load GCC/10.3.0 OpenMPI/4.1.1 Python/3.9.5 SciPy-bundle/2021.05 CUDA/11.3.1
+             b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ module load GCC/11.2.0 OpenMPI/4.1.1 Python/3.9.6 SciPy-bundle/2021.10 CUDA/11.7.0
-             b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ source /proj/nobackup/support-hpc2n/bbrydsoe/vpyenv/bin/activate
+             b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ python -m venv --system-site-packages vpyenv b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ source /proj/nobackup/support-hpc2n/bbrydsoe/vpyenv/bin/activate
              (vpyenv) b-an01 [/proj/nobackup/support-hpc2n/bbrydsoe]$ pip install --no-cache-dir --no-build-isolation numba Collecting numba